Disney World with 2, 3,& 4 Years Olds: Tips and Best Rides & Parks for Toddlers

 Here are some of the best Magic Kingdom attractions for toddlers:

 Seven Dwarfs Mine Train

 This is a great ride with a somewhat interactive queue.
 There is a 3 foot, 2 inch height requirement, so some toddlers won’t be tall enough.
 Others will be, but the ride will be too intense for them.
 (It is a roller coaster, even though it’s a tame one.)

-If you do ride it, you definitely want to get a Fastpass for this one OR hit it the second the park opens.
+If you do ride the Seven Dwarfs Mine Train, you definitely want to get a Fastpass for this one OR hit it the second the park opens.

 Peter Pan’s Flight